geodynamics/best_practices/ZenodoBestPractices.md

 ## Things You Should Know

-Once your files have been uploaded and Publish'ed, the submission CANNOT BE CHANGED.
+Once your files have been uploaded and _Publish_'ed, the submission CANNOT BE CHANGED.
 You will not be able to add more files or edit the existing files.
 Save the record instead if you might upload additional files.

 You CAN still edit the metadata after Publishing.

-If you embed the software DOI in the documentation (_recommended_), you can reserve a DOI.
+If you embed the software DOI in the documentation (_recommended_), you can reserve a DOI before publishing.
 On the upload page under Basic Information and Digital Object Identifier click the _Reserve DOI_ button.
-This will not register the DOI, nor will it publish your record so you can still update the files.
+This will not register the DOI, nor will it publish your record so you can still update the files in your repository.
 See Zenodo FAQs under _General_ for more information: [help.zenodo.org](https://help.zenodo.org/)

 Don't forget to add the DOI to the GitHub release!